 - VISA REJECTION REFUND

-- In the case where a Short-Term Study Visa application has been rejected, and the student paid more than the £200 non-refundable deposit, you will need to provide evidence of this refusal before a refund for the remaining amount can be considered.
-Without the UKBA Short-Term Study Visa refusal letter no refund will be considered.
+- In the case where a Short-Term Study Visa application has been rejected, and the student paid more than the £300 non-refundable deposit, you will need to provide evidence of this refusal before a refund for the remaining amount can be considered.
+Without the UKVI Short-Term Study Visa refusal letter no refund will be considered.

 (i) In order to apply for a refund of course fees, send us clear scanned copies of the rejection letter in full and all documents from British immigration to firstname.lastname@example.org or by post to our school address (Communicate School, Murray House, 85 Piccadilly, Manchester, M1 2DA).

-- One week’s accommodation fee will be charged if the school is given less than 10 days’ notice of a change in arrival date or the visa refusal notice.
+- In addition to the non-refundable £60 accommodation booking fee, one week’s accommodation fee will be charged if the school is given less than 10 days’ notice of a change in arrival date or the visa refusal notice.

-- If we discover any fraudulent methods have taken place to obtain documents from Communicate School of English to apply for a visa, UK Border Agency will be informed.
+- If we discover any fraudulent methods have taken place to obtain documents from Communicate School of English to apply for a visa, UK Visas and Immigration will be informed.
 Students will be expelled from the course and no refunds will be given.

 - Any refund that is granted will only be for the course fees.
 Registration fees are non-refundable.